Buried treasure on Chile's Robinson Crusoe Island sparks new controversy | Devdiscourse

-The treasure, said to be worth as much as $10 billion, has been the subject of an extensive, 20-year search by Dutch-American textiles businessman Bernard Keiser.
-In the petition protesting its potential unearthing, Ibanez said his concern is with bringing heavy machinery into the 85-year-old national park and excavating the island's volcanic soils and bedrock, among the unusual natural features which initially prompted its protection.
+Said to be worth as much as $10 billion, it has been the subject of an extensive, 20-year search by Dutch-American textiles businessman Bernard Keiser.
+In the petition, Ibanez said his concern is with bringing heavy machinery into the 85-year-old national park and excavating the island's volcanic soils and bedrock, among the unusual natural features which initially prompted its protection.

 He cited a prohibition in the park's management plan on "removing or extracting soil ... rock, or earth," and said government permits issued earlier this year violate this clause.
 "Keep in mind that they've been looking for this treasure for 20 years and still haven't found it," Ibanez said in the interview on Wednesday.